AlexJReid/blog/content/posts/bigtable-filtering.md

 ### Power sets

-We could port the DynamoDB solution from the previous post to Bigtable.
+We could port the original DynamoDB solution from the previous post to Bigtable.
 As Bigtable has no sort key in which to store the creation date and therefore support ordering, it should get promoted to be part of the row key.
 Although simple to implement, this approach will have the same drawbacks as the DynamoDB version.
 There is no equivalent of DynamoDB Streams to create the duplicates in an event-driven manner, meaning this work will be pushed out to the client program, or a sweeper process running on a schedule, introducing some latency to our indexing process.

 ### Regular expression row filter